AmrHesham101/mern-YourPlaces-frontend/README.md

     cd mern-YourPlaces-frontend
 3. Install dependencies:
     npm install
+4. Set up environment variables:
+    - Create a `.env` file in the root directory and add the following environment variables:
+       - REACT_APP_BACKEND_URL=http://localhost:5000/api
+       - REACT_APP_CLOUDINARY_CLOUD_NAME=CLOUDINARY_CLOUD_NAME
+       - REACT_APP_CLOUDINARY_API_KEY=CLOUDINARY_API_KEY
+       - REACT_APP_UPLOAD_NAME=CLOUDINARY_UPLOAD_NAM
+    - Replace the values accordingly.
-4. Start the development server: npm start
+5. Start the development server: npm start

 ## Usage

-Once the development server is up and running, open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the application.
+The frontend application provides a user-friendly interface for users to view and manage places.
+Users can create accounts, log in, add places, and interact with other users' places.

 ## Technologies Used

 - React.js for building the user interface
 - Redux for state management
-- Axios for handling API requests
+- Axios for making API requests
 - React Router for routing
-- CSS Modules for styling
+- cloudinary for storing images and returning URLs to store them in the backend

+## Features

+- User authentication and authorization
+- Add, edit, and delete places
+- View places on a map
+- Toggle between light and dark themes

+## Screenshots

+Screenshots of the application can be found in the Screenshots (SCREENSHOTS.md) file.

 ## Contributing